 What Is the Difference Between SEO & SEM?

 The difference between the two is simple.
-SEO stands for search engine optimization and SEM stands for search engine marketing, which is paid advertising.
+SEO stands for search engine optimization and SEM stands for search engine marketing, which is paid to advertise.
 The latter means you buy advertising space in order to show in the search engine results.
 Therefore, as opposed to trying to rank higher and get free traffic via organic SEO, you pay for visibility.

 The Bottom Line

-All in all, we hope that this article has addressed most questions you had regarding organic SEO.
+All in all, we hope that this article has addressed most questions you had regarding organic SEO services.
 The truth is that SEO remains a safe and relevant way of generating leads and visibility in the competitive marketplace.
 If you haven’t tested its effectiveness just yet, you should look more into it and take the leap.
 You won’t be sorry.